 I’ve talked about the brilliance of open-air cinemas in Greece during the summer months before, but add to the already excellent open-air cinema experience the ambiance of the Greek islands and you have an unmistakable recipe for success!
 If you’re visiting the island and you’re looking for things to do in Mykonos as a fan of cinematography and authentic Greek experiences, then Cine Manto is right up your street!

 Located on the well-known commercial street of Matogianni I’ve mentioned above, this picturesque open-air cinema will steal your heart from the moment you step foot in it with its old-time charm and welcoming environment.

 Situated within the Municipal Garden of Mykonos, Greece, and enclosed by lush vegetation and incredibly photogenic palm trees, you can enjoy your favorite film or the new block-buster while counting the stars on the cloudless Greek sky.

 Cine Manto opens its doors to the public every year from June 1 to September 30 every year and offers two successive screenings daily.
 After your unparalleled cinematic experience, you can choose to dine in Cine Manto’s restaurant, where the rich flavors you will savor will help your night end on a high -and sweet- note.

 14. Marvel at the exhibits of Rarity Gallery

 A woman admiring the exhibits of an art gallery - credits: By Africa Studio/Shutterstock.com

-Other noteworthy galleries in Mykonos island include the House of Fine Art Mykonos, the Eden Fine Art Gallery, the Spyral Art Gallery, and the Skoufa Gallery.
-Don’t resist the urge to explore the treasures of contemporary art and admire Greek artists when traveling to Mykonos; the experience will reward you!
+Other noteworthy galleries on Mykonos island include the House of Fine Art Mykonos, the Eden Fine Art Gallery, the Spyral Art Gallery, and the Skoufa Gallery.
+Don’t resist the urge to explore the treasures of contemporary art and admire Greek artists when traveling and looking for interesting things to do in Mykonos; the experience will reward you!